If your first performance as a stand-up comedian didn’t go as well as you would have liked for it to…

 This blog is provided to expose you to alternate perspectives and views that you may not otherwise be exposed to and that may have a positive influence on how you tackle the challenge of becoming a comedian.

-Bottom line: I don’t want anyone with comedy talent held back like I was when I started.
+Bottom line: I simply don’t want anyone with comedy talent held back like I was when I started.